autocrypt/protected-headers/draft-protected-headers.in.md

 ### Simple Cryptographic Payloads {#simple-cryptographic-payloads}

-As described above, if the "protected part" identified in {{multipart-signed}} or {{multipart-encrypted}} is not itself a Cryptographic Layer, that part *is* the Cryptographic Payload.
+As described above, if the "protected part" identified in {{pgpmime-multipart-signed}} or {{pgpmime-multipart-encrypted}} is not itself a Cryptographic Layer, that part *is* the Cryptographic Payload.

-If the application wants to generate a message that is both encrypted and signed, it MAY use the simple MIME structure from {{multipart-encrypted}} by ensuring that the {{RFC4880}} Encrypted Message within the `application/octet-stream` part contains an {{RFC4880}} Signed Message.
+If the application wants to generate a message that is both encrypted and signed, it MAY use the simple MIME structure from {{pgpmime-multipart-encrypted}} by ensuring that the {{RFC4880}} Encrypted Message within the `application/octet-stream` part contains an {{RFC4880}} Signed Message.

 ### Multilayer Cryptographic Envelopes {#multilayer-cryptographic-envelopes}